Letters

 Keeping time with spirits how you livin

-how you livin
+Keeping time with spirits how you livinhow you livin

 All around me how you livin